theheking/babs-rna-seq/practical_overview/Week1B_1_Introducing_the_Shell.md

     $   wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_2.fastq.gz

+These are two files with `.fastq.gz` extensions.
+FASTQ is a format for storing information about sequencing reads and their quality.
+We will be learning more about FASTQ files in a later lesson.

 Using tab complete can be very helpful.
 However, it will only autocomplete a file or directory name if you’ve typed enough characters to provide a unique identifier for the file or directory you are trying to access.